 Unsurprisingly, Photoshop will open the Reduce Noise filter dialog box to allow you to customize the results.

 The first thing to notice is that the Reduce Noise filter has two modes: Basic and Advanced.
-Despite this distinction, the only difference between the two modes is that the Advanced mode allows you to apply the noise reduction effect differently on each color channel of your image.
+Despite this distinction, the only difference between the two modes is that the Advanced mode allows you to get rid of grain in Photoshop differently on each color channel of your image.